 The course is only offered externally in Singapore.

-1. Identify the physical, electrical and chemical hazards in a wide range of working environments;
+1. Identify the physical, chemical, biological, mechanical and electrical hazards in a wide range of working environments;

-2. Clearly explain the potential consequences of each hazard;
+2. Evaluate the potential consequences of identified hazards;

-3. Adopt a hierarchical approach to developing strategies to eliminate hazards or minimize risk in each work situation;
+3. Develop strategies to eliminate hazards or minimize risk;

 4. Prepare clear instructions and reports;